Julie HandysideKindergarten/ Science 1st-3rd

 Outside of school, Miss Obenchain enjoys hiking the foothills trails around town with her family, friends, or faithful hiking buddy, her dog Belle!

 Mariah RodeghieroFourth Grade

 Mrs. Rodeghiero was born and raised on a ranch in Eastern Montana.
 She attended Montana State University in Bozeman, MT and moved to Boise, ID with her husband, Mark, in 1995.
 Mrs. Rodeghiero completed her Elementary education degree at BSU.
 For eight years, she taught second, third and finally fifth grade where she successfully team taught part time with Casey Hawkins.
 During this time, she also earned a Master's Degree in Educational Administration from the University of Idaho.
-Mrs. Rodeghiero took a break from teaching to stay at home with her son, Gavin, now thirteen, who attends eighth grade at North Star.
-She also has twins, Ivy and Royce, who are in 4th grade at North Star.
+Mrs. Rodeghiero took a break from teaching to stay at home with her son, Gavin, now fourteen, who attends ninth grade at North Star.
+She also has twins, Ivy and Royce, who are in 5th grade at North Star.
 She team taught third grade for five years, however now that her kids are in school full time, she decided to embark upon a new adventure in 4th grade.
 Her hobbies include spending time with family & friends, camping, scrapbooking, and reading.